Copyright

 The Copyright Act does not specify what is 'fair' and what is not.
 Interpretation has been determined by rulings in Canadian courts of law.
 Before applying this exception to your use of a copyright protected resource, you must consider six factors that determine if your use is “Fair”:

-1. The purpose: you can make a copy for personal research, private study, education, criticism, review or news reporting
+1. The purpose: you can make a copy for personal research, private study, education, criticism, review or news reporting.

-2. The character: you can make a single copy for your personal use (not multiple copies).
+2. The character: A single copy is likely more fair than making multiple copies.
 Educational use may be considered more fair if limited to an in-person class or a password protected learning platform.

-4. The nature of the work: you may need special permission if the work is unpublished or confidential
+4. The nature of the work: you may need special permission if the work is unpublished or confidential.

 5. Available alternatives: look for alternatives in the public domain or available under a Creative Commons license.

-6. Effect of the dealing: the author should be the only one to profit from the work
+6. Effect of the dealing: the author should be the only one to profit from the work.

 What not to do:

-• Do not sell copies
+• Do not sell copies.

-• Do not post in publicly accessible place (i.e. a website, a subject guide, a poster in a waiting room)
+• Do not post in publicly accessible place (i.e. a website, a subject guide, a poster in a waiting room).

-• Do not send PDFs of articles to others (see Sharing Articles & Journal Clubs)
+• Do not send PDFs of articles to others (see Sharing Articles & Journal Clubs).

 Applying fair dealing or other copyright exceptions to your use of a copyright protected work almost always involves a risk assessment.